-- 5.1 The members of the Association shall consist of: - (a) Full members, who shall have the right to receive notice of general meetings and to be present, to debate and to vote at general meetings; the right to compete at trials as recognised by this Association; and the right to register dogs in the Association's Register. - (b) Associate or supporting members, who shall not have the rights of full members, but shall receive information (including newsletters) about the Association's trials and activities. - (c) Honorary life membership may be bestowed upon members who have made an outstanding contribution of service to the Association or sport of sheepdog trialing.
-Honorary life members shall have all the privileges and voting powers of full members, and may serve on Council if elected. - (d) Junior members, who will be registered up to the age of 16 years without any membership fee.
+5.1 The members of the Association shall consist of:

+(a) Full members, who shall have the right to receive notice of general meetings and to be present, to debate and to vote at general meetings; the right to compete at trials as recognised by this Association; and the right to register dogs in the Association's Register.

+(b) Associate or supporting members, who shall not have the rights of full members, but shall receive information (including newsletters) about the Association's trials and activities.

+(c) Honorary life membership may be bestowed upon members who have made an outstanding contribution of service to the Association or sport of sheepdog trialing.
+Honorary life members shall have all the privileges and voting powers of full members, and may serve on Council if elected.

+(d) Junior members, who are under the age of 21 years as at January 1 each year, will be registered without any membership fee.
 They will be allowed to compete in all trials subject to their dogs being appropriately registered.
-They will receive all benefits attributed to full members, with the exception of voting rights. - (e) Family membership, which shall consist of membership for two adults, both of whom will have the rights of a full member as stated in 5.1(a).
-Juniors will not have voting rights as per 5.1(d). - 5.2 Every applicant for full or associate membership shall at the time of application, pay the appropriate annual subscription, as determined by Council. - 5.3 Annual membership subscriptions are due and payable after the first day of January each year, and within two calendar months. - 5.4 No member shall be entitled to the privileges of membership whilst their subscription is unpaid. - 5.5 The Council may refuse, or otherwise, the acceptance of a membership application and return the subscription to the applicant. - 5.6 Every person who is a full financial member shall be entitled to one vote on each motion at any general meeting.
+They will receive all benefits attributed to full members, with the exception of voting rights.

+(e) Family membership, which shall consist of membership for two adults, both of whom will have the rights of a full member as stated in 5.1(a).
+Juniors will not have voting rights as per 5.1(d).

+A parent and sibling or two siblings can be classified as two adults.

+5.2 Every applicant for full or associate membership shall at the time of application, pay the appropriate annual subscription, as determined by Council.

+5.3 Annual membership subscriptions are due and payable after the first day of January each year, and within two calendar months.

+5.4 No member shall be entitled to the privileges of membership whilst their subscription is unpaid.

+5.5 The Council may refuse, or otherwise, the acceptance of a membership application and return the subscription to the applicant.

+5.6 Every person who is a full financial member shall be entitled to one vote on each motion at any general meeting.

-- 5.7 A register of members must be kept. - 5.8 Patron: the Patron is a senior and respected person who understands and publicly supports the role of the Association.
+5.7 A register of members must be kept.

+5.8 Patron: the Patron is a senior and respected person who understands and publicly supports the role of the Association.
 They have consented to be identified with the Association and to assist in promoting the objects of the Association.
 The Patron shall be deemed to be an Honorary Officer of the Association, but shall not have voting rights unless already a full financial member.